Ben-Jamin-Griff/ProsNet/readme.md

 You need these pre-installed on your device to get started.

-* python & pip: A useful resource for installing python - [instructions](https://realpython.com/installing-python/)
+* Python & pip: A useful resource for installing python - [instructions](https://realpython.com/installing-python/)

 ### Installation